Gh05t-1337/Emopreter/README.md

 # Emopreter
 An "Interpreter" for a programming language that consists of emojis and must be written in Comic Sans MS
 # How to use it
 First, you need to have python installed.
-You can then run any one of the provided .odt files, by typing
+You can then run one of the provided .odt files, by typing
 ```bash
 python emopreter.py [NAME_OF_ODT_FILE]
 ```